PraneethKarnena/django-google-gecoding/README.md

  - The new excel file along with `address`, `lat` and `long` is availabe for download

 *Note: **NO** address will be saved in the database*

+*To prevent misuse, only the first 10 rows/addresses will be extracted*